rjvillan/RSV_exe_children_ago_2025/README.md

 # Instructions for use
 1) Put the model executable and the task file in the same folder.
 Ensure that the task file is named "problema.pro", which is the default file name.
 2) Execute the model.
-It will look for the detault task file name "problema.pro", and process it.
+It will look for the default task file name "problema.pro", and process it.
 3) Wait for the model to end the simulation.
-4) Once completed, there will be a result file named "xxx.sol", being xxx the task identificator assigned in the task file under the tag "Identificador".
+4) Once completed, there will be a result file named "xxx.sol", being xxx the task identifier assigned in the task file under the tag "Identificador".
 5) If the model could not complete the simulation (this usually will mean a problem in the contents of the task file), the result file with contain the word "ERROR".
 6) If the model could complete the simulation, the result file will be composed of several vectors.
 The first one, "Problema", contains the values used to do the simulation.
-After that, there comes the simulation results with the following pattern:
+After that, there come the simulation results with the following pattern:

    * "Infecciosos unicos primerizos":[new infectious agents for each simulated day],
    * "Susceptibles totales":[[total susceptible agents for each age from 0 to 100 years for day 1], [total susceptible agents for each age from 0 to 100 years for day 2], etc],